Whizzykhid/Dream-Vacation-App/README.md

 - Docker containerization of a full-stack application.
 - Multi-container orchestration using Docker Compose.
 - Automated Docker image builds with GitHub Actions.
-- Secure authentication using GitHub Secrets.
+- Secure secret management using GitHub Secrets.
-- Continuous delivery of Docker images to Docker Hub.
+- Docker image publishing to Docker Hub.
+- Automated deployment to AWS EC2 using SSH.
+- Continuous delivery using Docker Compose.
+- AWS networking using a custom VPC, public subnet, Internet Gateway, and Route Table.